 Finding the most efficient bang for your buck goes a long way because we know recruiters don’t have all the time in the world for reporting.
 Find solutions that automate the data-gathering process and remember that the data is only as good as the data entry.

 2. Use the Right Tracking System

-The backbone of any strong metrics program is a recruiting software that automatically tracks your team’s performance based on recruitment tasks that are most important to you.
-It’s not helpful to try and shoehorn an inadequate system into forced reporting; take the time to find the a solution with robust recruiting tools that’s constantly measuring your recruiting workflow to give you actionable insights that improve how talent is hired..
+The backbone of any strong recruiting analytics program is a recruiting software that can non-disruptively track your team’s performance based on their normal process.
+It’s not helpful to try and shoehorn an inadequate system into forced reporting; take the time to find the a solution with robust recruiting tools.
+One that’s constantly tracking and giving you actionable insight into your recruiting workflow.
+For more on this, read “12 Reasons You Need a Modern Applicant Tracking System.”